Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Vaccines offer protection from serious, preventable illness.
-Most children and adults can reap these protective benefits, with minimal health risks, by following the Centers for Disease Control and Prevention’s recommended vaccination schedule.
-If you have psoriasis, however, you may need to work more closely with your doctor, as vaccinations can be more complicated.
+Most children and adults can reap these benefits with very little health risk by following the recommended vaccination schedule for their age.
+The Centers for Disease Control and Prevention creates these schedules.

-In addition, live vaccines aren’t safe for you if you're scheduled to start treatments that alter or suppress your immune system, including methotrexate or biologics.
-Live vaccines are made with a weakened (attenuated) amount of an actual virus.
-Like all vaccines, those that contain a live virus help your immune system recognize and produce its own protection (antibodies) against infection.
-However, when your immune system is suppressed, exposure to a live virus may cause the infection the vaccine was made to prevent.
+Also, the nasal spray flu vaccine and some other live vaccines may not be safe if you're taking or scheduled to take drugs that alter or weaken your immune system.
+Live vaccines are made with a small amount of a weakened, also called attenuated, virus.
+Like all vaccines, live vaccines cause your immune system make antibodies that help your body fight off infection.
+However, when your immune system is suppressed, exposure to a live virus may cause the infection that the vaccine was made to prevent.

-Some vaccines, such as the flu (influenza) vaccine, are available both as a live vaccine — administered as a nasal spray — and a killed (inactivated) vaccine, administered as a shot.
-Your doctor can help you consider the risk of serious infection from live-virus exposure against the risk of Koebner’s phenomenon from a skin injection.
+Your health care provider can help you consider the risk of serious infection from live-virus exposure and the risk of Koebner phenomenon from a skin injection.
 The right choice for you in such cases will depend on your current health and medical treatments.

 Experts agree that the potentially lifesaving benefits of vaccinations significantly outweigh the risks in people who have psoriasis.
-But it’s important to talk with your doctor about the right vaccination schedule for you.
+Certain psoriasis medications are known to increase the risk of dangerous infections.
+These include methotrexate, cyclosporine and biologics.

 Lawrence E. Gibson, M.D.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.